SpektacleFR/Libertatem-Browser/README.md

 The browser that doesn't track you.
 Available for Windows only at the moment.
 I will attempt an Android version, that has the same functionalities.
 Libertatem keeps no record of your online activity, other than a list of addresses in the C# code, which is used for the back button.
-This was made with Microsoft WPF.NET in Visual Studio Community 2019.

-The browser uses a Chromium-based controller called CEFSHARP.
-You can explore this here: https://cefsharp.github.io/

 # Questions
 How do I install this?